 But almost the most extraordinary of all is if you turn your torch off and move your hands and feet around in the water.
 A thousand sparks of bioluminescent plankton fire up around you, otherworldly and extraordinary.

-Here are Original Diving’s top picks for night diving:
+Here are Original Diving's top picks for best night diving around the world: